dylanbarrett-analytics/nba-2024-2025-slumps-and-recoveries/README.md

 2. Define what a recovery is.
 > How exactly does a player "trigger" a recovery?
 3. Find out how long it takes players to recover from slumps.
-> Who recovered fastest?
+> Who recovered fastest from slumps?
 4. Compare shot volume during slumps vs recoveries.
-> Were there any adjustments from slump → recovery?
+> Were there any shot volume adjustments from slump → recovery?

 ---